P5-MOAMAS/learning_to_hash/README.md

 ### Bihalf

-The default config for HashNet trains on Cifar-10 at 8-bits, this can be altered in "models/deep/unsupervised_image_bit.py".\
+The default config for Bihalf trains on Cifar-10 at 8-bits, this can be altered in "models/deep/unsupervised_image_bit.py".\
 Run the following command in the root of the repository to train:

 ```bash